-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: a hipster hang that’s part bar, part coffee house.
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: a hipster hang that’s part bar, part coffee house.

 Address: Müürivahe 20, 10140 Tallinn